xelax90/webtech_bubble-ple/README.md

 skelleton
 =========

-A Skelleton Application with configured ZF 2, Doctrine 2, ZfcUser, BjyAuthorize and Bower
+A Personal Learning Environment organized with bubbles

 # Setup